Prof-Carter/Roller485lib/README.md

 ## Contents

 Sample files for:
-* Arduino MEGA 2560
+* Arduino MEGA 2560 (Required R2023a or later)
-* Arduino UNO R3
+* Arduino UNO R3 (Required R2023a or later)
-* ESP32-WROOM
+* ESP32-WROOM (Required R2023a or later)
+* Raspberry Pi Pico using Grove Shield for Pi Pico (Required R2025b or later)

 ## Disclaimer